jcconnell/python-magicseaweed/README.md

 ```

-The ``MSW_forecast()`` method has a few optional parameters.
+The ``MSW_forecast()`` class has a few optional parameters.
 Your API key, and a spot id are the only required parameters.

 Use the ``forecast.DataBlockType()`` eg. ``current()``, ``future()``, ``all()``, ``manual()``, methods to load the data you are after.